 set protocols bgp asn neighbor id shutdown delete protocols bgp asn neighbor id shutdown show protocols bgp asn neighbor id asn Mandatory.
 The number for the AS in which this router resides.
 The range of values is 1 to 4294967294.
 The subrange 64512 to 65535 is reserved for private autonomous systems. id Mandatory.
-The IP address of a BGP neighbor or the name of a BGP peer group.
+The IPv4 or IPv6 address of a BGP neighbor.

 '''

 protocols {

 bgp asn {

-neighbor [ipv4|text] {
+neighbor id {

 shutdown

 }

 }

 }

 '''